 Amtrak allows dogs and cats

-- Up to 20 pounds with a combined weight of pet and carrier.
+- Up to 20 pounds with a combined weight of the pet and carrier.

 - Paperwork is needed before you leave for the station.

-- Everything you need to know to bring your pet and the paperwork is in the Amtrak pet policy.
+- Everything you need to know about bringing your pet, including the necessary paperwork, is outlined in Amtrak’s pet policy.

 If you have a service or comfort animal, read Amtrak’s service animal policy to ensure your animal qualifies and for booking instructions.